dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 ![l0](../docs/images/l0.png)

 #### Kubernetes monitoring
-Kubernetes cluster health is clearly represented by the single state panel.
+Kubernetes cluster health is simply represented by the single state panel.
 State panel aggregates alerts from the underlying layer of kubernetes monitoring.
-If the k8s cluster meets all defined thresholds the healthy status is visualized by the green state panel with the `OK` sign.
-When some threshold is reached and this state persist for **5** minutes (default) the relevant alert will be triggered and highlighted.
-The state panel with orange background and the `Warning` sign is displayed in case of warning alert and state panel with red background and the `Critical` sign in case of critical alert.
+The healthy status is represented by the green state panel with 'OK' label.
+It is displayed if the k8s cluster meets all the defined thresholds for healthy status.
+When some threshold is crossed and this state  persists for **5** minutes (default), relevant alert is triggered and highlighted.
+The orange state panel  with `Warning` label is displayed in case of warning alert.
+Red state panel with  `Critical` label is displayed in case of critical alert.
 This simple and intuitive green, orange and red colors principle signalizing whether or not your action is needed.
 If you want to inspect what is going on with your k8s cluster, just drill down by right-click on the k8s cluster's state panel.
 Currently, only single cluster monitoring is supported.
 Multi cluster monitoring support is under development.
 - If you are interested in the k8s cluster monitoring, see [How to set up k8s cluster monitoring?](#how-to-set-up-k8s-cluster-monitoring) section.